 Alex is a rebel from the tip of her purple fauxhawk to the toes of her biker boots.
 She’s tried everything she can think of to get expelled from her strict Catholic boarding school.
 Nothing has worked so far – but now, Alex has a new plan.

 Tired of the sexism she sees in every corner of St Mary’s, Alex decides to stage the school’s first ever production of The Vagina Monologues.
 Which is going to be a challenge, as no one else at St Mary’s can even bear to say the word ‘vagina’ out loud . . .
 (Goodreads)

-Meaney delivers exactly what is promised on the back of the book– Bad Habits is an undeniably hilarious and unapologetically feminist book that will, without a doubt, inspire young women to advocate for themselves and their beliefs.
-There is no hesitation as Bad Habits takes centre stage brazenly show outdated patriarchal ideals who’s boss.
+Meaney delivers precisely what is promised on the back of the book.
+Bad Habits is an undeniably hilarious and unapologetically feminist book that will undoubtedly inspire young women to advocate for themselves and their beliefs.
+There is no hesitation as Bad Habits takes centre stage and brazenly shows outdated patriarchal ideals who’s boss.

-Bad Habits tackles many important and relevant issues regarding female sex.
-Addressing issue ranging from the dangers of insufficient sex-ed and the demonization of the female anatomy.
+Bad Habits tackles many important and relevant issues regarding the female sex.
+Addressing topics ranging from the dangers of insufficient sex-ed and demonising the female anatomy.
 Why is the word ‘vagina’ such a big deal?
 That is the question repeated throughout the novel as we follow Alex challenge the limits of her Catholic private school and work as a purple-haired fairy godmother to girls ignorant of their own sexuality.
 These themes are handled with a tasteful directness that women deserve and need.

 This book is a delightful read for every young girl.
-The protagonist and her best friend are both good influences in different ways, and the book does a good job reminding the reader how important it is to understand your own body as well as your unbridled societal potential.
-This is a book I only could only have wished for when I was younger, and am so happy for future feminist’s when they are able to get their hands of this fun book!
+The protagonist and her best friend are both excellent influences in different ways.
+The book does a good job of reminding the reader how important it is to understand your own body and your unbridled societal potential.
+This is a book I only could have wished for when I was younger, and I am so happy for future feminists when they can get their hands on this fun book!